GangsuKim/CSAT-with-ChatGPT/README.md

 |:---:|:---:|:---:|:---:|:---:|
 |ChatGPT-o1[📑](./results/o1-preview.md)|**58**/74|**19**/26|**22**/26|N/A|

-*Geometry will be update after the limit of the ChatGPT-o1*
+*Geometry will be update after the limit of the ChatGPT-o1 (Estimate.
+Nov 21 2024.
+11 PM UTC+9)*